Financial Aid - You Can Afford College!

-withdraws from all classes and is no longer enrolled for the semester, the student or other short term classes offered during the summer semester by June 28, 2015 to but initially enrolls later in the semester in short term courses, then units used to calculate payment will be based on the Sunday immediately after the student's initial registration.
-For more information on disbursements and overpayments see the Return of Title IV Funds Policy PDF.

-7 Easy Steps to Financial Aid Success!
+withdraws from all classes and is no longer enrolled for the semester, the student short term classes offered during the semester by the census date of that semester but initially enrolls later in the semester in short term courses, then units used to calculate payment will be based on the Sunday immediately after the student's initial registration.
+For more information on disbursements, overpayments and or Return of 7 Easy Steps to Financial Aid Success!